-Students also take at least 16 hours in one of six areas of specialization:
+Students must also take at least 16 hours in one of six areas of specialization:

 - Biblical studies.
 Students must take in addition to the core requirements at least one course in Christianity, Judaism, and Islam plus at least one additional course in either Judaism or Christianity.
 Students will also be expected to meet minimum competency standards in either Hebrew or Koiné Greek.

 - Theory of religion.
 Students must take approved courses in each of the three theoretical areas of the study of religion: philosophy of religion, psychology of religion, anthropology of religion.
 The remaining course, or courses, can be chosen from the department's approved list of courses for the area of specialization.

 - International and multicultural studies.
 This specialization focuses on the role of religion within the context of the globalization process.
 Particular attention may be given to certain regions such as the Americas, Europe, or Asia.
 Students must take at least one course in a specific religious tradition beyond the core requirements as well as one course in the theory of religion that pertains to international and multicultural studies.
 Finally, students must take at least four hours of course work (including independent study, an internship, service learning, or field work) at a location outside North America that meet the student's curricular and long-term professional goals.
 Depending on the program of study, the department may require a competency exam in a relevant language.

 - Philosophy of religion.
 Students must take at least two courses in the theory of religion plus one course in a specific philosopher, or philosophers, from each of the two historical periods: ancient and modern (Plato to Kant), late modern and postmodern (Hegel to the present).
 The remaining courses can be chosen from the department's approved list of courses for this area of specialization, and will likely involve additional courses taken in the Philosophy Department.